spouyllau/csv2www/README.md

 ## Usage

-Edit config.cfg to specify CSV file paths, output folder, and formatting options.
-This program is dynamic and detect all structure from CSV.
+- Edit config.cfg to define the paths for the CSV file, the output folder, and the formatting options.
+The program is dynamic and adapts directly to the fields in your CSV file.

+- Adapt style.css to modify the CSS styles of the web page that will contain the information from your CSV file.

 ## Example
 A example (with french data) is awailable at [https://www.stephanepouyllau.org/csv2www/csv2www.pl](https://www.stephanepouyllau.org/csv2www/csv2www.pl).